Summit Elevation (m): 3058

 After heaving ourselves over the chockstone we continued up alongside the raging creek, eventually being forced to cross it and continued climbing blocky, fun terrain on climber’s left.
 After scrambling up some loose scree on ledges we encountered crux #3 – the ledge traverse.
 At first glance this is a fairly straightforward traverse on a thin, but solid(ish) series of ledges leading across the gully towards its middle.
 Once on the traverse, however, things get a bit spicier due to some very thin (and questionably secure) handholds and an increase in exposure corresponding with a decrease in the trustworthiness of the ledge itself.
 The final lunge move off the ledge towards another chockstone promised to be interesting to reverse and that thought got added to the previous crux to sit in my mind the remainder of the day.
 We ducked under a cool keyhole in the gully and looked back at the only cairn we’d see all day – perched right on top of the keyhole.
 I instantly figured Paul Zizka must have been here at some point in the past few years – a fact I confirmed on Facebook later.

 Once we were above the ledge traverse we still weren’t done with tricky terrain.
 Sticking on climber’s left of the creek we traversed high above it on loose scree, slabs and scree-covered slabs before finally we were looking down on the outlet stream of Capricorn Lake, just before it plunges over the lip of the gully.
 We descended to the shallow water and managed to cross to climber’s right side without getting too wet, before ascending a short scree gully and finally breaking free of the ascent gully with stunning views towards Capricorn Lake including Parapet Peak on the left and Breaker Mountain straight ahead.
 The next few hours were pure hiking magic.
-Honestly, I don’t know why I forget the delights of hiking in the high alpine where few human feet have gone before.
-I always seem to get distracted by the idea that any of these mountain pursuits that we do actually mean anything and I forget what hiking and scrambling for the pure joy of being in a wild, spectacular landscape is all about.
-Well, I’ve been reminded!
+Honestly, I don’t know how I ever forget the delights of hiking in the high alpine where few human feet have gone before.
+I always seem to forget what hiking and scrambling for the pure joy of being in a wild spectacular landscape is all about.
+Well, I’ve been reminded yet again!
 Hiking around the sublime Capricorn Lake was easy and quicker than I expected.
 The next section to the Parapet / Breaker col was also fairly easy, but took longer than I first surmised.
 We started climbing newly uncovered moraines where the maps still indicate glacial ice, and passed several lakes and tarns along the way.
 I wonder how many years ago this terrain was covered in snow and ice?
 I’m thinking when Rick did it in 1987 part of this area was still glaciated.

 As we worked our way past a muddy Parapet Tarn and towards the col, we started glancing up at the south end of Breaker – looking for a route through the line of cliffs skirting the upper mountain.
 Alas, there was no obvious break.
 We slogged up very loose, bouldery scree to a small pile of the stuff, just over the col to eat some lunch and figure out what to do and where to go from there.
 We could already see that our views of the Mummery Icefield were about to become pretty impressive, as were the views southeast to the appropriately named (unofficially) “Parapet Peak”.
 From our perch on a pile of scree and small boulders, we could clearly see one possibility for breaking the cliff bands on the upper mountain to the north.
 A steep chimney split the cliff band next to a couple of other, much less friendly looking cracks.
 But this seemed a bit more than moderate scrambling to my eye – and remember, I was still naively thinking that at this point we’d finished all cruxes for the day.
 There were two other options – neither of which were appealing.
 We could try to traverse further around the south and west slopes to check out that terrain or we could try ascending alongside the cliffs on the close side (south) and hope there would be a break higher up (this is what I think Rick did).